 Curator, Peabody Museum Anthropology

-Curator, Head of Division, Peabody Museum Anthropology
+Curator-in-charge, Peabody Museum Anthropology

 Professor of Anthropology,